Investing in a B2B podcast is a great idea — but how much are you willing to invest in developing and growing it into a success?

 Some may think going with cheaper options at the beginning is smart.
 After all, how do you know your B2B podcast will yield a return?
 But we’re going to challenge you here.

 It’s no secret that we believe in the power of podcasting to drive a business forward.
 Podcasting, when invested in correctly, offers the opportunity to give your audience a new place to connect with your brand.
-Not to mention, the amazing and unique insights and expertise that your podcast houses that can be used across your organization.
+Not to mention, the amazing and unique insights and expertise that your podcast embodies that can be used across your organization.

 Suddenly, these cheap tools start to eat into your time.
 And let’s be honest, a marketer’s time is likely the most expensive line item in your budget.